 To understand the experiences that one could, or could not be allowed to indulge in when following Buddhist principles, one must first understand how Buddhism looks at experiences.
 ‘Samkhara’ is what Buddhism describes as the process that creates any experience.

-However, an ideal follower of Buddhism would have to one-day, or in one life give up the attachments of a samsaric life, and walk on the path to be a bhikku/bhikkuni.
+However, an ideal follower of Buddhism would have to one-day, or in one life, give up the attachments of a samsaric life, and walk on the path to be a bhikku/bhikkuni.
 Consequently, one would have to abstain from intoxicants, lies, stealing, and various activities.
 But until then, we can revel in our vague truths, and live a life of attachments, entrenched in the process of experiencing.